 Don't forget about legal hold release

-You'd be surprised how many companies struggle releasing custodians from a legal hold (We even wrote an entire white paper about it).
+You'd be surprised how many companies struggle releasing custodians from a legal hold.
+We've even wrote an entire white paper about it.
 The problem often relates to the issue described above.
 When legal teams don't have visibility into which custodians are involved with which holds, the default approach is to simply leave custodians on hold, even when it may not be legally necessary.
 Needless to say, this precipitates rampant over-preservation leading to a whole host of issues, including increased storage costs and amplified risk exposure.
-You should develop specific procedures to release the legal hold that account for the need to cross check other matters, and to clearly notify custodians that, not only can they stop preserving certain ESI, but that they should stop preserving it if it no longer serves a business value.
+You should develop specific procedures to release the legal hold that account for the need to cross check other matters, and to clearly notify custodians that not only can they stop preserving certain ESI, but that they should stop preserving it if it no longer serves a business value.

 The preservation process is about much more than just avoiding sanctions.
 A strong preservation process should take into account e-discovery defensibility as well the need to control data volumes, support larger company goals (including not disrupting other business processes), and keep legal teams focused on the merits of litigation.
 Though they aren't synonymous, the preservation and legal hold processes go hand in hand so you are encouraged to keep reading.
 If you're still unsure about the preservation process and what to do, download this Preservation and Legal Hold Workflow Checklist for a good starting point.